twoslashes/twoslash/docs/refs/options.md

 ### `noErrors`

-Suppress errors in the code.
-Or provide error codes to suppress specific errors.
+Suppress all errors in the code.
+You can also provide error codes to suppress specific errors.

 ```ts twoslash input
 // @noErrors